Skip to content

 Generates a column matrix containing an arithmetic sequence of values starting at from, going through to, in increments of inc. Note that from may be greater than to, and inc may be negative.
 The scalar inc is an optional argument and defaults to 1.

-The following built-in functions allow to find out the shape/dimensions of matrices and frames.
+The following built-in functions allow to find out meta data of matrices and frames.

 • nrow(arg:matrix/frame)